Federal government of Ethiopia: Federal constitutional government (1995-present)

 The House of Peoples' Representatives is the lower chamber of the Ethiopian legislature, as instituted by the 1995 constitution.

 The 1995 Constitution of Ethiopia was promulgated by the Ethiopian People's Revolutionary Democratic Front (EPRDF), which enshrined a form of ethnic-based federalism, consisting of 11 ethno-linguistically defined regional states and 2 chartered cities.
 The states are: Afar; Amhara, Benishangul-Gumuz; Gambela; Harari; Oromia; Somali; the Southern Nations, Nationalities, and Peoples' Region; Tigray; Sidama; and South West Ethiopia.
 The chartered cities are Addis Ababa, the country's capital, and Dire Dawa.
 The federal structure was intended to alleviate the persistent historical ethnic tensions by establishing regional autonomy and a degree of self-rule.
 Article 39, Section 1 states: "Every nation, nationality and people has an unconditional right to self-determination including the right to section."
 Each ethnic territory was thus given the right to secede, which was welcomed by those federally-minded but proved controversial amongst supporters of Ethiopian nationalism and its diaspora, especially the previously dominant Amhara, who feared it would decentralise government and induce ethnic tensions.

 After the 1995 general election, Meles Zenawi, chairman of the Tigray People's Liberation Front, was appointed as Prime Minister.
 His government reversed the communist policies of the Derg and progressively encouraged privatization of government companies, farms, lands, and investments.
 This socioeconomic and partial political liberalization within a federalist system, combined with a return of considerable foreign investment led to significant economic growth, double-digit in his last 9 years until his sudden death in 2012.
 His deputy Hailemariam Desalegn, assumed power, which was only confirmed by elections in 2015.
 Under the leadership of Hailemariam, the Tigray People's Liberation Front and EPRDF maintained the same policies until 2018, earning Ethiopia the status as the fastest-growing economy in Africa.
 While Meles introduced many social reforms, there was still a notable degree of political and media suppression, coupled with allegations of election meddling in 2005.
 The TPLF, drawn from only 6% of the population, was seen as unduly favourable to Tigrayans, with resentment from the majority Oromos (34%) and Amhara (27%), with ethnic clashes also involving Ethiopian Somalis (6%).

 Recent reform

-In order to combat corruption in government and other factors, there have been several reforms to the lower-level organization of the Ethiopian federal government.
+In order to combat corruption in the federal government and other factors, there have been several reforms to the lower-level organization of the Ethiopian federal government.

-Since 2008, the government has adopted several techniques inherited from business management, such as business process re-engineering and the use of balanced scorecards, which have demonstrated little to no positive effect on the effectiveness of civil service.
+Since 2008, the federal government has adopted several techniques inherited from business management, such as business process re-engineering and the use of balanced scorecards, which have demonstrated little to no positive effect on the effectiveness of civil service.